Big Brother's Watching

 "It was not fake.
 I'll have you know I got it off E-Bay from a very respectable V'Rosh demon.
 They're excellent tradesmen known for their merchandise's authenticity."

 Buffy heard the outrage in Anya's voice at Willow's comment.

 "I'm sorry, course it was real.
-Otherwise, I wouldn't have you know with the snakes, crawling and the spitting.
+Otherwise, I wouldn't have you know with the snakes, crawling and me with the spitting.
 But, what went wrong?
-We were supposed to bring Buffy back then Dawn would come back and Giles too.
-It would be like it was before Buffy died.
+It was supposed to bring Buffy back, and then Dawn and Giles would come back too.
+Everything would return to the way it was before Buffy died.
 That's all I wanted, to have everything like it was."